 Court of Protection

-Our Court of Protection team cover a wide range of cases, from health and welfare applications and cases involving deprivation of liberty, to enduring powers of attorney and property and financial cases.
-The focus of much of our work is in acting for individuals or families who are party to ‘welfare’ proceedings about a wide range of issues that can affect people’s lives; family contact, place of residence, type of care and support, and the conduct of intimate and personal relationships.
+Our team of Court of Protection barristers cover a wide range of cases, from health and welfare applications and cases involving deprivation of liberty, to enduring powers of attorney and property and financial cases.
+The focus of much of our Court of Protection work is in acting for individuals or families who are party to ‘welfare’ proceedings about a wide range of issues that can affect people’s lives; family contact, place of residence, type of care and support, and the conduct of intimate and personal relationships.